Exclusive - Central banks ready to combat Greek market storm

 Their first line of defence probably would be a statement that policymakers are ready to take whatever steps are needed to assure market stability.

 This usually is a signal for technical steps to keep cash flowing through the financial system.
-Currency swap lines already are in place, and they can be drawn upon to ensure there are enough dollars available if global investors rush into the safety of U.S. assets.
+Currency swap lines already are in place which can be drawn upon to ensure there are enough dollars available if global investors rush into the safety of U.S. assets.
 Central banks also can hold extra auctions to flood banks with short-term cash via repurchase agreements.

 As for Switzerland, it has drawn a line in the sand at 1.20 francs to the euro.
 Swiss National Bank Chairman Thomas Jordan and the country's finance minister, Eveline Widmer-Schlumpf, on Thursday both threatened capital controls to prevent the franc soaring if Europe's crisis deepens.